Pleochism/pylor/DOCS.md

     bubble up.
 Must expose a method called `error()`.
     Defaults to the console object if not specified.

-Rester interface
+Pylor interface
 ----------------

-The following methods are exported by Rester.
+The following methods are exported by Pylor.

 ### `init(options)`